keboola/developers-docs/cli/getting-started/index.md

 Pull done.
 ```

-And finally pull the changes to the local directory.
+And finally, pull the changes to the local directory.
 Note that it will override any changes to your local directory:

 ```
 ➜ kbc pull